LEAF-BoiseState/janus/README.md

 # IM3-BoiseState

-## Spatial Initialization
-select counties, year, and scale of interest to return the extent and inital land cover numpy array
+The Agent Based model was designed to simulate land cover changes over time.
+These landcover changes are carried out by individual agents that choose to either continue planting the same crop, or choose to switch to a new crop based on expected profits.

 # Model Structure
 The model is ... based on cells and classes ...

+dCell- (d = domain) - pixel with geographic information about terrain, and which agents are located

-## Agent:
+## Agents:
 aFarmer:(a = agent) sets up farmer class with details on atrributes and functions of farmer

-aUrban: sets up urban class with attribute based on landcover classification of population density dCell- (d = domain) - pixel with geographic information about terrain, and which agents are located
+aUrban: sets up urban class with attribute based on landcover classification of population density

 # LULCC ABM V.0